nostalgic-indulgences/PSNee_V8/TL866II+ , T48 , T56 Programmers/README.md

 ## Programming

 **_!!!
-Please note that the ICSP on the Arduino Nano / Clone boards are 5V intolerant !!!_**
+Please note that the ICSP on the Arduino Nano / Clone boards are 5V INTOLERANT !!!_**
 **_!!!
 The Vcc output from the programmers are 5V only !!!_**
-_Connect the arduino boards to the USB port directly for power._
+_Connect the Arduino Boards to the PC USB port directly for power._
-_The on-board 3.3V LDO will step down the voltage accordingly._
+_The on-board 3.3V LDO voltage regulator will step-down the voltage accordingly._

 ![XGPRO](images/XGPRO0.png)

 **Please follow the sequence in the diagram above:-**

-> **1. Select the correct MCU in the dropdown list.**
+> **1. Select the correct MCU in the selection menu.**

 ![MCU_SELECT](images/XGPRO1.png)

   i.
-Type in the MCU of your choosing (ATmega328P / ATmega168P)
+Type in the MCU of your preference (ATmega328P / ATmega168P)
   ii.
-Select the MCU in TQFP32 package _(Select DIP28 package if you're using the QFP32>DIP28 adapter)_
+Select the MCU in DIP28 package that would cater for both ICSP/Adapter users

 > **2. Select the correct connection interface type > "ICSP Port".**
->    Uncheck the "ISCP_VCC Enable" checkbox.
+>    **Uncheck the "ISCP_VCC Enable" checkbox.**

 > **3. Check connectivity to the MCU by attempting a "Read" operation.**
->    If error, check all the connections again.
+>    **If error, check all the connections again.**

 > **4. Download the appropriate pre-compiled HEX file that corresponds to your console:-**
 https://github.com/nostalgic-indulgences/PSNee_V8/tree/main/HEX